 The following tables present AerCap Holdings N.V.'s selected consolidated financial data for each of the periods indicated, prepared in accordance with U.S. GAAP.
 This information should be read in conjunction with AerCap Holdings N.V.'s audited Consolidated Financial Statements and related notes and "Item 5.
 Operating and Financial Review and Prospects".
 The financial information presented as of December 31, 2015 and 2014 and for the years ended December 31, 2015, 2014 and 2013 was derived from AerCap Holdings N.V.'s audited Consolidated Financial Statements included in this annual report.
-The financial information presented as of December 31, 2013, 2012 and 2011 and for the years ended December 31, 2012 and 2011 was derived from AerCap Holdings N.V's. audited Consolidated Financial Statements not included in this annual report.
+The financial information presented as of December 31, 2012 and 2011 was derived from AerCap Holdings N.V.'s. audited Consolidated Financial Statements included in this annual report.